FereshteBagheri/Software-Engineering1-Course-Projects/README.md

 ## New Features Implemented

-This project builds upon the TinyME Matching Engine with several new features implemented during Spring 2024.
+This project builds upon the TinyME Matching Engine with several new features implemented.
 The enhancements include:

 - **Minimum Execution Quantity (MEQ)**
   - Implemented MEQ functionality to ensure orders meet minimum quantity requirements upon entry.